GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Related Work

 \subsection{Length Reward}

-A prevalent issue in reinforcement learning-based fine-tuning of language models is the uncontrolled increase in response length driven by reward signals, commonly known as \textit{reward hacking}.
-This phenomenon leads to unnecessarily verbose responses, which, although technically correct, often lack conciseness and hinder interpretability.
-Furthermore, such verbosity fails to reflect efficient reasoning, limiting model utility in practical scenarios.
+A prevalent issue in reinforcement learning-based fine-tuning of language models is \textit{reward hacking}~\cite{reward-1,reward-2,reward-3}.
+In GRPO, when the model is trained with a large fixed budget, it can exploit this budget by producing an excessive number of extra reasoning and verification steps to ensure the correctness of the answer and therefore reach a higher reward.
+This phenomenon leads to unnecessarily verbose responses that lack conciseness and hinder interpretability, resulting in inefficiency in reasoning and reducing the model's practicality.

 Existing efforts to mitigate this problem typically involve incentivizing shorter answers to encourage more succinct reasoning processes.
 For example, Kimi proposed an individual min-max normalized length reward based on the lengths of generated responses \cite{team2025kimi}.
-Yeo et al. introduced a cosine length reward function with fixed maximum and minimum thresholds to manage response lengths \cite{yeo2025demystifying}.
-Aggarwal et al. utilized a target "golden length" to directly reward or penalize responses based on their deviation from an ideal length \cite{aggarwal2025l1}.
+Yeo \textit{et al.} introduced a cosine length reward function with fixed maximum and minimum thresholds to manage response lengths \cite{yeo2025demystifying}.
+Aggarwal \textit{et al.} utilized a target "golden length" to directly reward or penalize responses based on their deviation from an ideal length~\cite{aggarwal2025l1}.

 However, these existing methods depend heavily on static or predefined length heuristics, limiting their effectiveness across diverse questions of varying complexity.
 In contrast, our proposed length-dependent accuracy reward addresses these limitations by dynamically calibrating rewards according to each group’s relative response length and rollout accuracy, promoting concise yet difficulty-aware reasoning processes.